UOrnaghiProj/spring-templates/mvc-mongodb/README.md

 Use the same settings you find in the file `application.properties`

 ## Other components
-Webflux is used for create a client connection to a server
+Webflux is used to create a client connection to a server
 `mvc-mongodb\src\main\java\com\springboot\template\mvcmongodb\utility\DataLoader.java`